Dans-labs/dariah/docs/Dux.md

 [alter]({{site.appBase}}/dux/alter.js)
 =============================================================================================
 A mechanism for switching between alternative representations of a component, such
-as: expanded / collapsed, editable / readonly.
+as: expanded / collapsed, editable / read-only.
 It is a bit more general than that: you can supply *n* alternatives and *n* controls, and let the user cycle through the alternatives by clicking the controls.